ExeVirus/Labyrinth/API.md

 10. Registers an `on_joinplayer` to call the normal menu formspec and other housekeeping
 11. Registers a globalstep that allows the player to win when they reach any height below -10. (which calls cleanup, and shows the normal menu)

-That's it, thats the entire core API.
+That's it, thats the entire game functionality.
 Now, lets talk about actually registering your own style, which is probably why you are here:

 # Registering Your Own Style